Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount

 When it comes to heating I am a firm believer that if you are cold then you should just put the heating on.
-I have never been a person to try and cut back on heating costs, until this year at least.
+I have never been a person to try and cut back on heating costs, at least until recently!

 I managed to negotiate lower energy prices this year and save £137!
 I’ve been able to lock into a tariff which has seen my direct debit drop considerably.
-Obviously I’ve been very happy with my savings but I decided that now I work at home full-time that I would look at small things I could do to cut back on heating costs.
+Obviously I’ve been very happy with my savings but I decided that as I work at home full-time that I would look at small things I could do to cut back on heating costs.
 Especially since moving house in September 2019 and realising just how much it costs to heat our cold house!

 Most of the small ways I have been able to cut back on heating costs have just come about as part of a routine.
 Here are some of my 7 simple tips to cut back on heating costs:

 Hot Water Bottle

-If I am under the weather when I boil the kettle for my hot drink I will fill it to the brim and make myself a nice *hot water bottle too.
-When my muscles ache from exercise, or being unwell, then a hot water bottle is perfect to help ease my aching muscles and get me ready for the day ahead.
+If I am under the weather when I boil the kettle for my hot drink I will fill it to the brim and make myself a nice *hot water bottle at the same time.
+When my muscles ache from exercise or being unwell, then a hot water bottle is perfect to help ease my aching muscles and get me ready for the day ahead.
 If I am cold at night then I will take one to bed with me too.
 It’s a great way to stay warm without needing to heat my whole home.